Presentability and topoi in internal higher category theory: Accessible -categories

 \section{Accessible $\BB$-categories}

 In the classical $1$-categorical literature, a \emph{$\kappa$-accessible} $1$-category is one that can be obtained as the free cocompletion of a small $1$-category under $\kappa$-filtered colimits~\cite{Lair1981, Makkai1989}.
 In~\cite[\S~5.4]{htt}, Lurie generalises this concept to $\infty$-categories.
-In this chapter we will introduce and study an analogous notion for $\BB$-categories, that of a \emph{$\I{U}$-accessible} $\BB$-category for any sound doctrine $\I{U}$.
-As with our discussion of $\I{U}$-filteredness, we draw much of our inspiration from ideas in~\cite{Adamek2002} and~\cite{Rezk2021}.
-Our exposition is tailored to the study of presentable $\BB$-categories in chapter~\ref{chap:presentable}, so we will not provide an exhaustive treatment of accessibility for $\BB$-categories, but rather set up only the basic machinery that we will need for our discussion of presentability later on.
+In this section we will introduce and study an analogous notion for $\BB$-categories, that of a \emph{$\I{U}$-accessible} $\BB$-category for any sound doctrine $\I{U}$.
+As with our discussion of $\I{U}$-filteredness, we draw much of our inspiration from ideas in~\cite{Adamek2002} and~\cite{rezk2021}.
+Our exposition is tailored to the study of presentable $\BB$-categories in \S~\ref{chap:presentable}, so we will not provide an exhaustive treatment of accessibility for $\BB$-categories, but rather set up only the basic machinery that we will need for our discussion of presentability later on.
 We begin in \S~\ref{sec:accessibility} by giving the definition of a $\I{U}$-accessible $\BB$-category and proving some basic results that will be useful later.
 In~\S~\ref{sec:accessibleFunctors}, we discuss accessible functors.
 In~\S~\ref{sec:UCompactAccessible}, we give a characterisation of $\I{U}$-accessible $\BB$-categories as those that are generated by $\I{U}$-compact objects under $\I{U}$-filtered colimits.
-Finally, we discuss the notion of \emph{$\I{U}$-flatness} in~\S~\ref{sec:flatness} and as an application prove a general version of Diaconescu's theorem in~\S~\ref{sec:diaconescu}.
+Finally, we discuss the notion of \emph{$\I{U}$-flatness} in~\S~\ref{sec:flatness}.